GFKuks/frontend-learning/README.md

 However, babel is **required** for React.js, as jsx/tsx files need to be converted to plain js.
 Babel requires presets based on the type of javascript we are working with.

+## React Router

+V6 has notable changes over V5 since last I used it.
+Layout is provided as pathless element in router, and **must contain** an <Outlet /> element, where actual routes (i.e. elements matched to a path) will be rendered

 ## Setup-required packages and their purpose:

 Webpack